rems-project/archsem/README.md

 curent state takes many important steps towards that, but there is still much to do.
 In the short term, this includes:

-### Connection to Sail

-We have almost all of the pipeline to import a Sail model into ArchSem done, but some details remain.

 ### Test runner

-While most of the code can run in Rocq we currently do not have a good working extraction pipeline, or a CLI frontend to call models on litmus tests.
+While most of the code can run in Rocq with `vm_compute` we currently do not have a good working extraction pipeline, or a CLI frontend to call models on litmus tests.

 ### Partiality handling

-In order to allow partial models and execution traces that contain partially executed instructions, we need more support from the interface to bound what a partially executed instruction can do next.
+In order to allow axiomatic models to define the consistency of partial executions that contain partially executed instructions, we need to add more support from the interface to bound what a partially executed instruction can do next.
 Concurrency models must therefore correctly understand this information to handle undefined behaviour properly.

 ### Intra-instruction parallelism

 Currently, the interface and instruction semantics is based on the instruction semantics being a free monad, which totally orders all the effects that an instruction can emit.
 We need to relax that constraint to allow instructions to emit multiple effects in parallel.
-This cannot be achieved with non-deterministic interleaving because of intricate details on relaxed architectures like Arm.
+We have a plan for an "async monad" to replace the free monad that would enable this

 ## Git history